We provide the minister with advice on the average rate cap for each financial year.

 - a preferred option if we recommend more than one option.

-Council can choose to submit a higher cap application to us if the rate cap does not meet their needs.
+Councils can choose to submit a higher cap application to us if the rate cap does not meet their needs.

 Our latest advice to the Minister for Local Government